reflectoring/reflectoring.github.io/content/blog/2022/2022-03-17-getting-started-with-amazon-kinesis.md

 The source of a Kinesis Data Firehose delivery stream can be :

 1. A Kinesis Data Stream
-2. `Direct PUT` which means an application producer can send data to the delivery stream using a direct `PUT` operation.
+2. `Direct PUT` means an application producer can send data to the delivery stream using a direct `PUT` operation.

 Here we have chosen the source as `Direct PUT`.